Changissnz/my_career/README.md

 If they do have honest ideas, then the ideas might be of no use to the specific rigors of typical workers.

+# I.T., Security, and a Host of Problems

+I have especially felt the draining and negative influence of malicious use of information that may or may not be entirely fabricated (or engineered, whatever word suits the speaker better).
+It does not even have to be personal.
+A.I.-web enhanced advertising (targeted programming) is the big commercial model.
+Besides from that, when I consume too much media sometimes, I get a feeling of sensory/cognitive overload.

+The broad nature of automating or streamlining memory-based tasks or memory storage is why emerging information technologies are becoming another department or renovated departments in other industries that traditionally do not deal in or have integrated digital systems.